-The Archibald Prize is a prestigious portraiture competition run annually by the Art Gallery of NSW.
-It is awarded to the best portrait of a person distinguished in either art, letters, science or politics.
-Rules of the competition; artist must be resident in Australia in the 12 months prior to competition entry, artist must personally know the subject and the subject must know and agree to the entry of their portrait, participating in at least one ‘live’ sitting.
+The Art Gallery of NSW runs the Archibald Prize annually to select the best portraits of persons distinguished in either art, letters, science or politics.
+Rules of the competition: artist must be resident in Australia in the 12 months; artist must personally know the subject; the subject must know and agree to the entry of their portrait into the Prize; and subject must participate in at least one ‘live’ sitting.

-Above is the finished entry for 2006 of Dr. John Wamsley.
-This was painted from life by Kendrea Rhodes and entered into the Archibald prize for 2006.
-It didn’t make the final cut, but due to its creation, it did make a lasting friendship.
-Dr. Wamsley is an Australian biodiversity advocate striving to save Australian native flora and fauna, using some unusual methods at times.
+Above is the finished entry for 2006 of Dr. John Wamsley, painted from life by Kendrea Rhodes.
+It didn’t make the final cut, but due to its inception, it did make a lasting friendship: Dr. Wamsley is an Australian biodiversity advocate striving to save Australian native flora and fauna, using some unusual methods at times.
 His current project in the Adelaide Hills is the sustenance of Wirrapunga, an endangered grassy woodland habitat in the Aldgate Valley.

 Following are the steps, methods and decisions involved in this portrait:

-- beard painted in to be blocked out later (that’s the plan at this stage)
+- Paint beard white and block out later (that’s the plan at this stage)

 - Fill in skin and background blocks